lae/ansible-role-proxmox/README.md

 Once complete, you should be able to access your Proxmox VE instance at `https://$SSH_HOST_FQDN:8006`.

+## Support/Contributing

+For support or if you'd like to contribute to this role but want guidance, feel free to join this Discord server: https://discord.gg/cjqr6Fg

 ## Deploying a fully-featured PVE 5.x cluster